Background pattern

 Consult your doctor or pharmacist before using any medication.

-Driving and operating machinery:
+Driving and using machines:

-The influence of paracetamol on the ability to drive and operate machinery is negligible or insignificant.
+The influence of paracetamol on the ability to drive and use machines is nil or insignificant.

-Gelocatil contains propylene glycol, sorbitol, p-hydroxybenzoic acid methyl ester (E-218), p-hydroxybenzoic acid propyl ester (E-216), and sodium:
+Gelocatil contains propylene glycol, sorbitol, methyl p-hydroxybenzoate (E-218), propyl p-hydroxybenzoate (E-216), and sodium:

 This medication contains 2000 mg of propylene glycol in each sachet.

-If you are pregnant or breastfeeding, do not take this medication unless recommended by your doctor.
+If you are pregnant or breastfeeding, do not take this medication unless it is recommended by your doctor.
 Your doctor may perform additional checks while you are taking this medication.

 This medication contains 2000 mg of sorbitol in each sachet.

-This medication contains less than 23 mg of sodium (1 mmol) per sachet; it is essentially "sodium-free".
+This medication contains less than 23 mg of sodium (1mmol) per sachet; it is essentially "sodium-free".

 3. How to take Gelocatil

 Follow these instructions unless your doctor has given you different instructions.
-Consult your doctor or pharmacist if you have any doubts.
+Consult your doctor or pharmacist if you have doubts.

-The usual dose is:
+The normal dose is:

 Adults: